Tronox (TROX)

 -

-Paper Manufacturers: TiO2 is used in the paper industry to enhance the brightness, opacity, and print quality of various paper products, including printing papers, packaging, and specialty papers.
+Paper Manufacturers: TiO2 is used in paper production to improve brightness, opacity, and print quality.
+Zircon is used in specialty paper applications.

 AI Analysis | Feedback